cocoIndex-io/.github/profile/README.md

 </p>
 With CocoIndex, users declare the transformation, CocoIndex creates & maintains an index, and keeps the derived index up to date based on source update, with minimal computation and changes.

+## 🤝 Contributing
+We love contributions from our community ❤️.
+For details on contributing or running the project for development, check out our [contributing guide](https://cocoindex.io/docs/about/contributing).